diogosilva96/url-shortener/README.md

 # url-shortener
-Small url shortener application using Minimal APIs.
-It makes use of the following packages:
+Small url shortener application using Minimal APIs & following vertical slice architecture.
+The application makes use of the following packages:
-- Entity Framework Core
+- `Entity Framework Core` - for data access
-- MediatR
-- FluentValidation
-- Carter
+- `MediatR` - for request handling & request middleware
+- `FluentValidation` - for validation
+- `Carter` - for registering the minimal api endpoints
+- `XUnit` - for unit & integration tests
+- `NSubstitute` - for mocking
+- `AutoFixture` - for creating test data

 ## TODO
 Here is the list of things to do: